My sent/recipient limit has been reached. What does this mean?

 Why have we set this limit?

 Abusing our email service by sending unsolicited messages is harmful for both our company and for our users.
-When our service is used to send unsolicited messages, there is a risk that our IP address(es) will be blacklisted.
+When our service is used to send unsolicited emails, there is a risk that our IP address(es) will be blacklisted.
 Additionally, when an IP address is frequently blacklisted, that carries the additional risk that the IP address will be blocked entirely for some period of time.
 Consequently, all StartMail users who use that IP address would then be unable to send messages.
 Needless to say, we take this risk very seriously.

 What happens if I exceed this limit?